tugcekonuklar/msc-computer-science-notes/computer-architecture-and-operating-systems/Home.md

           fairness, and ability to respond quickly to events. it means the bus is locked by one device for longer and longer periods.
 This means that other devices have to wait longer to start their turn at using the bus, and this is often not ideal for performance of some services where timing is important.
+* **Question: Transfer Rate and efficiency Calculation**
+    * A bus system has a protocol overhead of 5 cycles, a bus width of 32 bits, and a bus frequency of 200 MHz.
+      a.
+Calculate the data transfer rate for single transactions
+      b.
+Calculate the data transfer efficiency with block sizes of 16 bytes.
+* **Answer:**
+* a.
+For a single transaction, the time required to transfer 4 bytes (32 bits) is 6 clock cycles, (5 overhead, and one data).
+    * Therefore we can transfer 4/6 = 0.66 bytes per clock cycle.
+    * At 200 million clocks per second, the data rate is 133 Million bytes per second.
+* b.
+For a 16 byte transaction, this requires 4 data transfers (4 x 32 bits).
+So the time required to transfer 16 bytes is 5+4 = 9 clock cycles.
+Or 16/9 bytes per clock = 1.77 bytes per clock cycle.
+    * The ideal performance should be 4 bytes per clock with zero overhead, so the efficiency in this case is 1.77/4 = 0.44, or 44%

 ### Data rate matching and buffers